-# 363 The American Experience: ♦
+#363 The American Experience: ♦

-This course integrates the study of American Literature and portions of the history of the United States ranging from Reconstruction to modern times.
-Students examine historical periods in depth through thematic lenses.
-Students in "The American Experience" are grouped with intention so that each class includes the diverse range of learners present in the sophomore class.
-One defining element of this course is the style of instruction, known as differentiated instruction.
-Teachers differentiate the course's content, process, and products according to students' different readiness levels, interests, and learning styles.
-They aim to know their students well so they can meet them where they are and take them as far as they can go.
+This course integrates the study of literature, inquiry, and topics including U.S. system of government, Reconstruction, Civil Rights, and conflicts such as WWI, WWII, and the Cold War.
+Students examine historical periods in depth thematically.
+Students in American Experience are heterogeneously grouped so that each class includes the diverse range of learners present in the sophomore class.
+The course differentiates content, process, and products according to students' different readiness levels, interests, and learning styles.